Jumabek/learn_python/README.md

 In numpy we can check whether a variable is copy or view with `variable.flags.owndata` property of the `variable'

 #### 1-D array
+3 ways to reference array contents: (1) slicing, (2) integer indexing or (3) masking:

-Slicing operation returns views
+Slicing operation returns views.

-Masking and integer indexing operations return copies
+Integer indexing and masking operations return copies